Back in 1975 an HP‑65 calculator was carried into orbit aboard the American

 When it was decided to utilize the ATS-6 experimental telecommunications satellite to enhance communications coverage for the flight, a program was developed for the HP‑65 that yielded pitch and yaw angles required for aiming Apollo’s High-Gain Antenna (HGA) at the satellite.
 Without such a relay, spacecraft in low Earth orbit have only sporadic periods of communication with ground stations; use of the ATS-6 satellite as a relay increased communications coverage from 17% of each day, to 63%.

 In poring over the voice transcripts of the flight for mention of the HP‑65, I found only the very briefest of asides, indicating simply that Slayton was using it at scheduled times.
-(The Technical Air-to-Ground transcripts and the Onboard Voice Recording transcripts are available at the NASA History Office Gallery page for ASTP.)
+(The ASTP Technical Air-to-Ground Transcription ( Part 1 | Part 2 | Part 3) and the ASTP Onboard Voice Transcription (Part 1 | Part 2 | Part 3) are available online.)

 Qualification Test Report for Programmable Calculator Kit — This document provides a fair bit of information about the “kit” that the HP‑65 was packaged into, but nothing at all about the programming.
 Among other things, we learn about the procurement; about the soft materials (i.e. the cases that were fabricated using non-flammable Beta cloth); and about the testing that was performed on the calculator to ensure that it would continue to function properly in the extreme conditions it would encounter, and would not compromise spacecraft functionality or crew safety.